Multilingual Routing in Mixture-of-Experts: Introduction

 We build upon this observation by showing that the model's ability to call upon shared experts is a key driver of multilingual performance.
 We investigate this via manual interventions into the MoE block's forward pass to encourage or discourage the activation of specialized experts.
 We explore steering the routers in different model layers, intervention strengths, and types of experts.
 In the end, we find that we can improve multilingual task performance when activating experts important for solving that task in English.
 We experiment with \qwen, \phimoe, and \gpt—all fully post-trained and state-of-the-art LLMs—and find that these inference-time interventions consistently yield statistically significant improvements on two tasks requiring domain knowledge, MGSM \citep{shi2023language} and the medicine subset of \gmmlu \citep{singh-etal-2025-global}.
-We describe our intervention methodology in Section~\ref{method} and walk through the results in Section~\ref{interventionresults}.
+The specific conditions under which our intervention works provides strong validation that our initial interpretability analysis uncovered verifiable MoE mechanisms for processing multilingual text.

-Through this routing data analysis and the resulting intervention experiments, we demonstrate that improved expert-sharing leads to the generalization of such complex capabilities.
+Through this routing data analysis and the resulting intervention experiments, we demonstrate that improved expert-sharing leads to the generalization of complex capabilities.
 By demonstrating that simple inference-time interventions yield substantial improvements, our work reveals a vast potential for improving multilingual performance in MoE LLMs.
 This result motivates the development of other methods that promote cross-lingual expert sharing, such as during training.